broadinstitute/catch/README.md

 ## Contributing

 We welcome contributions to CATCH.
 This can be in the form of an [issue](https://github.com/broadinstitute/catch/issues)  or [pull request](https://github.com/broadinstitute/catch/pulls).
-If you have questions, please create an [issue](https://github.com/broadinstitute/catch/issues) or email **Hayden Metsky** &lt;hayden@mit.edu&gt;.
+If you have questions, please create an [issue](https://github.com/broadinstitute/catch/issues) or email **Hayden Metsky** &lt;hmetsky@broadinstitute.org&gt;.

 ## Citation